HONEY DEW, CUCUMBER & MINT POPSICLES

 should be favored in your Ayurvedic menu.
 Watch as you eat less but feel more satisfied because what you

 are eating truly nourishes you.
 Since Ayurveda believes all disease begins in the digestive

 tract, food is your first medicine.
 By eating a healthy diet that’s ideal for your body, you

 experience optimal health.

 Is Honey Dew, Cucumber & Mint Popsicles Good for My Ayurvedic Diet?

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Honey Dew, Cucumber & Mint Popsicles is a good fit for you.
+You'll learn your body type, and whether Honey Dew, Cucumber & Mint Popsicles is a good fit for your body type.
 Time to complete: approximately 1 minute.